ssha-org/ssha_web/content/lore.md

 C. **Call For Papers**

-1. The President draw sup the Call for Papers, including date and place of meeting, deadline for submission of papers and panels, committee members with contact information  and other pertinent instructions.
+1. The President draws up the Call for Papers, including date and place of meeting, deadline for submission of papers and panels, committee members with contact information and other pertinent instructions.

 2. The President and Program Committee Co-Chairs may decide on a particular emphasis or theme for special sessions.

 D. **Call For Papers Distribution**

-1. The Call for Papers is sent to the Executive Director who posts it on the Association’s website and distributes at the preceding annual meeting.
+The Call for Papers is sent to the Executive Director who posts it on the Association’s website and distributes at the preceding annual meeting.

 E. **Program Committee Co-Chairs' and Network Representatives' Responsibilities**